amooseinaroom/moed/README.md

 - shift+tab : remove current line leading tab
 - page down : move down by visible line count
 - page up : move up by visible line count
+- ctrl+C : copy selection if it is < 64k bytes and add it to last 16 copies
+- ctrl+V : paste active slot from the last 16 copies
+- ctrl+shift+V : cycle to previous copy on repeated paste and paste it in

 # file extensions